Bclrk2021/azure-docs/articles/active-directory/roles/security-planning.md

 * Do the inventory in services your organization relies on, such as Azure, Intune, or Dynamics 365.
 * Ensure that your accounts that are used for administration purposes:

-  * Have working email addresses attached to them
+  * Have working alternate email addresses attached to them
   * Have registered for Azure AD Multi-Factor Authentication or use MFA on-premises
 * Ask users for their business justification for administrative access.
 * Remove administrator access for those individuals and services that don't need it.